hashstore/hashstore.github.io/_docs/DomainObjects.md

 ## Enclave

-* identified by GUID cake with ENCLAVE CakeType
+* identified by permacake with ENCLAVE CakeType
 * has Logic and may assign list of CodeVersions
 * has designated hosts to run Enclave with desiganted leader
 * has set ot rules that define event routing to tasks